Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 ## Compatibility:
 #### 👍:
+- Windows 10, 11;
 - All released TCG/OCG cards;
 - Some pre-released (beta) TCG/OCG cards;
-- Some Rush cards;
+- Some Rush cards.
 #### 👎:
 - Windows 7 or lower;
-- Anime/Unofficial/Custom cards;
+- Anime/Unofficial/Custom cards.

 ## You can help me:
 - Open a Issue if you have problems;